percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   .. note:: With ``loadbal`` mode slave hosts only accept read/write requests
      when all cluster nodes are down.

+* ``--use-slave-as-writer``

+  This option specifies whether or not the slave is added to the write hostgroup.

 ProxySQL Status script
 ----------------------